emtiajium/vocabulary-flashcard-backend/README.md

 ➜ Create the database at AWS RDS
 > Carefully set VPC/Security groups

+> Follow [this](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/rds-external-defaultvpc.html) to connect to the Amazon RDS instance in a VPC

 ➜ Set the environment variables at AWS Elastic Beanstalk

 ➜ Deploy!